jmirc/Hippo-CMS-Konakart/README.md

 ## Before starting a project

 Konakart uses ant to build the entire project.
-The librairies are not available on any Maven repositories.
+The librairies are not available on any Maven repository.
 The project [Konakart Dependency](https://github.com/jmirc/Hippo-CMS-Konakart/tree/master/konakart-dependency) has been created to import into your local m2 repo the librairies.

 The following steps need to be executed: